kojun/GettingDataCourseProject/README.md

 called "features_summary_data.txt" in the same directory.

-Please read the comments written in the script if you want to know how this script works in more detail.
+Please read the comments written in the script if you want to know what the script does and how it works in more detail.